Skip to main content

 Manage metafield definitions

 Metafield definitions enable you to include data validation for metafields, and enable users to add metafield values for resources in the Shopify admin.
-This guide shows you how to manage metafield definitions using the GraphQL Admin API.
+This guide shows you how to manage metafield definitions using TOML and the GraphQL Admin API.

 • Your app can make authenticated requests to the GraphQL Admin API.